 In this line of research, I examine how and why subtle sexism is more undermining than overt sexism for women in an achievement context.
 Further, I study how these situational factors (overt vs. subtle cues of sexism) interact with individual differences, such as gender identification and gender-based rejection sensitivity, to predict how women perceive and respond to instances of sexism.
 For a recent poster presentation, click here.

 What role did sexism and gender stereotypes play in the 2016 Presidential Election?

-This project utilizes data collected during the course of the campaigns to determine the extent to which sexism and gender stereotyping shaped voter's perceptions and favorability of Clinton, as well as Trump, in the 2016 Presidential Election.
+This project uses data collected during the course of the campaigns to determine the influence of Modern Sexism and gender stereotyping in shaping voter's perceptions of Clinton and Trump in the 2016 Presidential Election.
 I conduct this line of research in collaboration with Dr. Virginia Valian (Hunter College and CUNY Graduate Center) and Noelle Malvar (CUNY Graduate Center).
 For a recent poster presentation, click here .

 How do people perceive and evaluate leaders differently based on their race and gender?